 under new immigration laws in the USA.

-The impact of this additional 'punishment' of
+The impact of this additional 'punishment'

 deportation for convicted foreign criminals

-will probably make the underground population of hidden foreign
+might make the underground population of hidden foreign

 even more law-abiding than the average American citizen.